Skip to content

 Automatic transcription software is designed to transcribe spoken words into text, also known as voice recognition.
 Software can sometimes be a valuable tool for transcribing interviews, and you can start by uploading your high-quality audio or video file.

-However, there’s a few things to remember when using automatic transcription options.
+However, there are a few things to remember when using automatic transcription options.

 First, it’s essential to have a really good-quality recording.
 The clearer the recording, the easier it will be for the software to understand and transcribe accurately.